 - OEM B58 Ignition Coils: use these coils regardless of the spark plug you are using

 An upgraded intake allows your car to bring more air into the engine which creates more horsepower, faster turbo spool, and an awesome sound.
-The extra air flow is crucial for creating more pressure inside the engine and also maximizing horsepower gains from additional mods.
-We consider this a necessity if you are going to use a tuner such as the JB4 on your B58.
+The extra airflow is crucial for creating more pressure inside the engine and also maximizing horsepower gains from additional mods.
+We consider this a necessity if you are going to use a tuner such as the JB4 or bootmod3 on your B58.
 The sound made by the intake makes it worth it by itself.

 There are a handful of manufacturers out there and all intake systems are more or less the same.
-We recommend BMS because they are one of the best in the tuning game.
+We recommend BMS because they have a fantastic reputation in the BMW community and are affordable and quality.

-Read our full-guide on B58 intakes here: BMW B58 Upgraded Performance Intake Guide
+Read our full-guide on intakes here: BMW B58 Upgraded Performance Intake Guide

 Horsepower/Torque Gains: 10-20whp / 15-20tq

 Burger Motorsports JB4 tuner is the most popular tuner used on both the N54 and N55 platforms, which is why we recommend it for the B58 platform.
 This is a piggyback tuner, verses a flash tuner.
-The flash tuner requires the ECU to be overwritten and it wasn't until late 2018 that tuning companies were able to crack into the DME and ECU.
-With that being said, all the flash tuner options are relatively new to the market and not fully proven.
+That means that the JB4 doesn’t actually alter any DME parameters but instead alters signals and sensors to accomplish the tune’s goal.
+That is in contrast to a B58 flash tune which requires the ECU to be overwritten and it wasn’t until late 2018 that tuning companies were able to crack into the DME and ECU.

 Horsepower/Torque Gains: 60-80whp / 40-60tq

 With an intake and tune, your B58 will be bringing significantly more air into the engine.
 Which means, now we need to be able to get all of that air out.
-If the air can't leave as fast as it comes in, back pressure is created.
-Back pressure is actually good for naturally aspirated cars, but it is terrible for turbocharged cars.
+If the air can’t leave as fast as it comes in, back pressure is created.
 The factory downpipe has a catalytic converter on it, which for emissions purposes, is very restrictive.
-By replacing the restrictive OEM downpipes with catless downpipes, we eliminate all of the back pressure and create more horsepower and boost.
+By replacing the restrictive OEM downpipes with catless downpipes, we eliminate a significant amount of the back pressure and create more horsepower and boost.

 I would note a few things here.
 First, just replacing your downpipes will not make your car crazy loud.
 It will make a slightly deeper tone, but its not very noticeable from the front of the car and definitely not noticeable inside of it.
 Your wife won’t even know you did anything to it!
 Secondly, we only recommend a full exhaust system if you really care about the sound of the car.
 A full exhaust system will run you more than this list of mods and will get you probably 5 additional horsepower.
 Full systems aren’t worth it unless you want the loud noise.